 Under the able guidance of Dr Soma Bhattacharya, the college has transformed itself into a postgraduate one with two postgraduate departments in Geography and Bengali.
 The department of Geography is also awarded the prestigious accolade of Research Ventre under the University of Calcutta.
 In the year 2016 the college was again accredited by NAAC in the prestigious B++ Grade.

-And now the College is marching ahead relentlessly under the leadership of our present Principal, Dr Samarpita Ghosh-Ray.
+Now the College is marching ahead relentlessly under the leadership of our present Principal, Dr Samarpita Ghosh-Ray and in the 3rd cycle the college is accredited in prestigious A+ grade with a CGPA of 3.35 by NAAC.

 INTRODUCTION OF DIFFERENT SUBJECTS